MightyOrm/Mighty/README.md

 ### So, what is a microORM?

 Mighty is a microORM, like Massive.
-This means that when you create an instance of `MightyORM` with a table name (and optionally a primary key name), then Mighty already knows all about:
+This means that when you create an instance of `MightyOrm` with a table name (and optionally a primary key name), then Mighty already knows all about:

 - Querying
 - Inserting